OctopusDeploy/blog/blog/2020-05/octopus-release-2020-2/index.md

 * **Isolated and fast execution of deployment work.** Octopus is using [Docker](https://docker.com) to execute your scripts or other deployment work in the context of a container.
 This is fast and efficient isolated execution.
 * **Simplified dependency management with pre-built [Octopus tooling container images](https://hub.docker.com/r/octopusdeploy/worker-tools)**.
 There is now far less friction required to ensure you're using the right versions of the tooling that you need for your deployments.

 Our pre-built images include cross platform support for Windows 2019 and Ubuntu 18.04 and you can select the `latest` image tag or a specific version based on major, minor or specific patch verisons.
+We are launching with the following tools installed.

+* Powershell Core
+* .NET Core SDK (3.1 LTS)
+* Java SDK
+* Azure CLI
+* Az Powershell Core Modules
+* AWS CLI
+* Node.js
+* kubectl
+* Helm 3
+* Terraform
+* Python
+* Azure Function Core Tools
+* Google Cloud CLI
+* ScriptCS (Window-only)
+* F# (Windows-only)

 It's also possible to build your own container images with your team's exact requirements.
 For example, you can build a customize image with a specific version of kubectl with the following command.